 \section{Conclusion}

-In this paper, we present a general framework for teaching LLMs to use criteria for feedback generation.
-This framework takes the guidelines as a starting point, semi-automatically extracts criteria from them, and constructs in-context demonstrations.
+In this paper, we present a general framework for teaching LLMs to use criteria for feedback generation that takes the guidelines as a starting point, semi-automatically extracts criteria from them, and constructs in-context demonstrations.
 We then apply these criteria and in-context demonstrations to guide the feedback generation process of LLMs.
-In order to provide a more comprehensive assessment of the quality of generated feedback, we propose a layered evaluation methodology to measure the quality of generated feedback from different perspectives.
-Experiments conducted on three writing tasks and seven different LLMs provide insights into the most effective way of teaching LLMs to use criteria.
-We also examined the effectiveness of applying criteria at different levels of granularity and found that providing criteria at the aspect level is more effective than at the individual criterion level.
+In order to provide a more comprehensive assessment of the quality of feedback, we propose a layered evaluation methodology to measure the quality of generated feedback from different perspectives.
+Experiments conducted on three writing tasks and seven different LLMs provide insights on the most effective way of teaching LLMs to use criteria.
+We also analyzed the effectiveness of applying criteria at different levels of granularity and found that providing criteria at the granularity of an aspect is more effective than providing criteria at the granularity of a single criterion.